-NOTE: Updated speed control parameters may be posted, accompanied by a revision date, and will supersede the speed control parameters printed in this Rule Book.
+NOTE: Updated speed control parameters may be posted on the USA WS website, accompanied by a revision date, and will supersede the speed control parameters printed in the AWSA Rule Book.
+No changes shall be made between July 1 and the conclusion of Nationals.